Contact IoF South West

 IoFSW RESPONSIBILITIES: TRAINER/ NORTH GROUPS LIAISON / CONFERENCES

-BACKGROUND: Harry has recently completed his advanced level three diploma in fundraising while employed as a fundraiser for a family support charity based in Gloucestershire.
+BACKGROUND: Harry completed his advanced level three diploma in fundraising while employed as a fundraiser for a family support charity based in Gloucestershire.
 Helping to oversee their donor care, trusts and grants, corporate and event fundraising.
-He is now working for the UK's largest Meningitis charity, Meningitis Now as the Corporate Fundraiser.
-Helping to manage the charities relationships with their corporate partners across the UK.
+He is now Content and Partnerships Manager for GivePanel.
 When he’s not working you will probably find him blogging with a glass of wine.

 WHY BEING A MEMBER OF IoF IS GREAT: Being a member of IoF has been a fantastic opportunity.
 Whether it’s ongoing personal development or the associated networking opportunities with great peer to peer support and learning.
 It is thanks to my second year of volunteering at the Institute of Fundraising's Convention that I came across my current manager who encouraged me to apply for the Job I am now in.
 The IoF provides vital resources, helping to ensure fundraisers across the sector are able to follow best practice and always feel supported.